gsuartana/slim4-gslim-skeleton/README.md

 By default, the API use a MySQL Database.

-You should check and edit this configuration in your `.env` file:
+You should check and edit this configuration in your `scr/Config/.env` file:

 ```
 APP_URL=http://yourproject.lo/